callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS
 ### To-do
-- force English/French with Selenium for channels spoken in English/French (follow language indicated in Notion, if blank, use French as default.)
+- force English/French with Selenium for channels spoken in English/French (follow language indicated in Notion, if blank, force French as default.)
 - download videos directly in a folder named like user/channel name
 - maintain binding between OneDrive files and Notion entries by inspecting each video each time and validating or reporting (+downloading) present or missing ones each time program is launched.
 - prevent video loading from stalling when window is not visible/active with Chrome.